 Cincinnati Children’s Pediatric Physical Therapy Residency Program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post-professional residency program.
 Our 13.5 month residency program aims to provide practicing physical therapists with advanced clinical training to empower them to provide excellent, culturally competent, and evidence-based clinical care across the continuum of pediatric physical therapy and to encourage them to accept leadership roles as a resource to other pediatric physical therapists.

-- The residency combines didactic work with clinical work, to encourage the development of advanced levels of clinical reasoning.
-The residency is designed to develop pediatric specialists who are able to be effective with a diverse population of children and their families.
+- The residency combines didactic and clinical work to encourage development of advanced clinical reasoning.
+The residency is designed to produce pediatric physical therapist specialists who are effective in improving function in a diverse population of children and their families.

-- The mentoring component involves intensive training across the continuum of pediatric PT.
-The mentors guide the learning process through modeling, questioning and feedback.
+- The mentoring component involves intensive training across the continuum of pediatric physical therapy with clinicians who have advanced clinical expertise.
+Mentors guide the learning process through modeling, prompting self-reflection and feedback.

-- The main didactic component of the residency is the LEND (Leadership Education in Neurodevelopmental and related Disabilities) Program.
-LEND is an interdisciplinary training program, funded by the federal Maternal and Child Health Bureau, designed to train leaders who will improve the health of infants, children and adolescents with or at risk for neurodevelopmental disabilities and other special health care needs.
-The emphasis is on developing family-centered, culturally competent interdisciplinary leadership skills.
+- The main didactic component of the residency is the Leadership Education in Neurodevelopmental and related Disabilities Program (LEND).
+LEND is an interdisciplinary training program which is funded by the federal Maternal and Child Health Bureau.
+The LEND program is designed to train leaders who will improve the health of infants, children and adolescents with or at risk for neurodevelopmental disabilities.

-- Residents are hired as salaried, full-time employees but divide their time among work, LEND and other learning experiences.
-Residents typically spend 50-55 hours per week working, in clinical experiences, or studying.
-The pediatric residency pay is approximately ¾ of a typical new graduate PT salary.
+- Residents are hired as salaried, full-time employees who divide their time among clinical care, LEND and other learning experiences.
+Residents typically spend 50-55 hours per week on didactic and clinical work.
+The pediatric residency pay is approximately 3/4 of PT salary.